Introduction to Microeconomics –– Linnaeus University (Spring 2023)

 Advanced Microeconomics –– Linnaeus University (Autumn 2022)

-Two lectures and an exercise session covering welfare, market inefficiencies, and behavioral economics with applications to environmental sustainability.
+Two lectures and an exercise session for a master’s course, focusing on welfare, market inefficiencies, and behavioral economics with applications to environmental sustainability.

-Two lectures and an exercise session covering externalities, public goods and asymmetric information.
+Two lectures and an exercise session for a second-year undergraduate course, focusing on externalities, public goods and asymmetric information.

-Teaching Assistant for the second-year course, B/Microeconomics with Applications.
+Teaching Assistant for a second-year undergraduate course.
 My task was helping students navigate microeconomics and introducing them to game theory.
 The mentoring took place through discussions with the students, solving exercises on the board, and helping one-on-one in person or via e-mail.
 The mentorship took place once a week and was three hours long.

 Student feedback for my mentorship sessions were overwhelmingly positive; ranging from 4.0/5.0 in my first semester to 4.8/5.0 in my third, and last, semester.